Why Password Management Is Important

 I use a password manager to encrypt, store, and create secure passwords for my clients, my business, and my personal accounts.
 It costs me about $12/year, syncs on all of my devices, and I’ve enabled two-factor authentication, which means I approve or deny each login into this software.

 You aren’t fooling anybody if you have your computer password written on a post-it note hidden under your keyboard.

 I’ve seen that “trick” dozens of times.
 If you have your passwords written down on a piece of paper and “hidden” somewhere, it’s easy to lose (and for others to find).

-Password managers are secure databases that hold all of the websites, usernames, passwords, and secure notes (e.g., WIFI passwords) in an encrypted format on a secure server.
+Password managers are secure databases that hold all of the websites, usernames, passwords, and secure notes in an encrypted format on a secure server.
 Your password “vault” is unlocked with a master password – which is the only password you will need to remember.

-I recommend checking out a couple of the top-rated password managers (e.g., LastPass, Dashlane, Sticky Password) – look for ease of use and whether it includes the features you need (e.g., password sharing, mobile integration, desktop applications, password strength reports, password management for businesses with employees, etc.).
-Go with an established, well-respected provider that does not store your master password – you should be the only person with your master password.
+I recommend checking out a couple of the top-rated managers (e.g., LastPass, Dashlane, Sticky Password) – look for ease of use and whether it includes the features you need (e.g., sharing, mobile integration, desktop applications, password strength reports, management for businesses with employees, service providers, etc.).
+Go with an established, well-respected provider that does not store your master password – you should be the only person with access to it.